Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 Annotations are most useful for discovery of similar types of entities.
 Essentially, all annotations across Synapse are stored in a large table that can be queried to find entities with annotations matching your own criteria.
-While it can be useful to search for files that exist within an known project or folder, this requires that you know ahead of time where the files are.
+While it can be useful to search for `Files` that exist within an known `Project` or `Folder`, this requires that you know ahead of time where the `Files` are.

-If annotations have been diligently added to folders, they can be used to discover files of interest.
+If annotations have been diligently added to `Folders`, they can be used to discover files of interest.
-For example, you can identify all files annotated as `bam` files (`fileType = bam`) uploaded to Synapse with the following query:
+For example, you can identify all `Files` annotated as `bam` files (`fileType = bam`) uploaded to Synapse with the following query:

 {% include note.html content="You will only be able to query the files you currently have permission to access." %}